programisto-labs/endurance-documentation/docs/intro.md

 Let's install and get started with **Endurance in less than 5 minutes**.

-Prerequisites: You must be familiar with Backend Javascript, ideally with Express.
+Prerequisites: You must be familiar with Backend TypeScript, ideally with Express.

 ## Install Endurance CLI